 Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Tantūnāṁ dina saṅkhyānāṁ taistādṛk kṣaṇa īritaḥ, bhramasyā saṅkhya kalpasya yogyaḥ kṣaṇa iheṣyatām (55).
 The prarabdha karma, which is the cause of this present body, permits the continuance of this body for some time, as long as the force of this prarabdha has not exhausted itself.
 The Naiyayikas, or logicians, also hold the view that when the effect is produced from a cause, the nature of the cause persists in the effect for some time, even if it be only for a moment.

-In a similar manner, the continuance of this body, though it be for some years, should really be considered as only a continuance for a moment in the light of eternity and the long duration of the astronomical cosmos.
-If we are able to live in this world for fifteen years, it cannot be regarded as a great achievement because what are fifteen years, twenty years or even thirty years in this vast universe where the sun has been shining for millions of years and the stars have been there for millions of years?
-Even this mountain in front of us has been there – for how many years, nobody knows.
-So many people have come and gone; this mountain has seen them.
+The continuance of this body, though it be for some years, should really be considered as only a continuance for a moment in the light of eternity and the long duration of the astronomical cosmos.
+If we are able to live in this world for fifteen years, it cannot be regarded as a great achievement because what are fifteen years, twenty years or even thirty years in this vast universe where the sun and the stars have been there for millions of years?
+Even this mountain in front of us has been there for how many years, nobody knows.
+So many people have come and gone in this place, and this mountain has seen them.
 Therefore, there is no need for any kind of extra exultation on the body’s being there and continuing for some time.
 The continuance of the body is no advantage to the soul.
 It is only the lingering of an illness.
 Even after a person has been declared fit and is discharged from the hospital, something lingers.

 There are three kinds of karmas.
-All the potentials of past deeds are stored up as in a granary, and a little of these items in the storeroom are brought forward to the shop front for retail selling.
+All the potentials of past deeds are stored up as in a granary, and a little of these items in the storeroom are brought forward to the shop for selling.
 The shopkeeper does not bring the entire stock to the forefront.
 When the commodities kept for retail sale are exhausted or are about to be exhausted, he brings fresh stock from the storeroom.

 Sanchita karma is like this storeroom which contains all the potencies of our deeds performed in thousands of births that we have taken earlier.
 Inasmuch as one single body cannot experience the fruits of all these actions, it has been arranged that many, many bodies have to be taken in order that different kinds of karmas may be experienced.
 Else, if all the karmas have to be worked out through one body only, the karmas will crush this body to such an extent that it will not be there even for a moment.
 The body will crumble immediately due to the weight of these karmas.